tomideadeoye/merislabs-official/reference.md

 4.  **Consistency and Unification**: A key principle is to consolidate, unify, and align code, state, features, and components.
 This means:
     - Avoiding redundant implementations.
-    - Using shared types and utilities whenever possible.
+    - Using lib types and utilities whenever possible.
     - Ensuring a consistent user experience across different features.

 This structure allows for a clear separation of concerns, promotes reusability, simplifies debugging, and enables faster development cycles in our pure Next.js environment.